Regular exercise helps prevent many chronic diseases like heart disease, strokes, colon & breast cancer and diabetes…

 - Relieves symptoms of stress, depression and anxiety

 - Increases blood flow and builds lung capacity and ups oxygen levels

-My wife, Treasa, practices and teaches, yoga and bikes.
-We both spend time hiking, sightseeing and doing other outdoor activities.
+My wife, Treasa, practices and teaches, yoga and she likes to take her bike out for vigorous rides.
+We both like hiking, sightseeing and doing other outdoor type activities.

 Being older, we respect aging’s effect upon our lives.
 Yet, we aren’t inclined to take to our couch, unless it’s for ‘fooling around’ and those kinda fun things.

-Bottom-line: If we expect to live healthier and longer, we must stay active!
+Bottom-line: If you expect to live healthier and longer, you must stay active!